-Policy CRAN7: Design of Development
+Policy CRAN2: Design of Development

-Development is expected to demonstrate a high quality of design which responds and integrates well with its surroundings, is accessible and inclusive in order to meet the changing needs of residents and minimises the impact on the natural environment.
+Development is expected to demonstrate a high quality of design which responds and integrates well with its surroundings, is accessible and inclusive in order to meet the changing needs of residents and plans for the impact of climate change.
 Development proposals will be expected to demonstrate how they have sought to address the following matters:

-- D. Being guided by the principles of Building for Life unless alternative principles would otherwise result in a higher quality of design. - E. Development proposals are encouraged to achieve the 'Built for Life' quality mark. - F. The guidance contained within the Cranleigh Design Statement. - G. The policies in the Surrey Hills Management Plan. - H. Development exceeding the height of the prevailing roofline, particularly on or close to site boundaries abutting open countryside, must demonstrate that it will not have a harmful impact on the countryside, views, streetscape or the character of the area.

-- I. For new dwellings, the creation of variety and visual interest avoiding standard solutions, particularly at street level, through the use of a range of housing designs, provided that the overall development complements the character of the area. - J. On residential sites of more than 20 dwellings developers are encouraged to provide at least 10% of all dwellings to meet the space and accessibility requirements of building regulations Part M4(3), Category 3 suitable for people with disabilities and reduced mobility. - K. To design layouts of safe and secure dwellings that meet the requirements of 'Secure by Design' and minimise the likelihood and fear of crime. - L. Proposals for gated developments will be resisted. - M. To ensure that areas requiring service and maintenance including watercourses are accessible at all times.
+- A. Being guided by the principles of Building for Life unless alternative principles would otherwise result in a higher quality of design. - B. Development proposals are encouraged to achieve the 'Built for Life' quality mark. - C. The guidance contained within the Cranleigh Design Statement. - D. The policies in the Surrey Hills Management Plan. - E. Avoid development over two storeys or exceeding the prevailing roofline unless it can be robustly demonstrated with supporting evidence that it will not have a detrimental impact on views, streetscape or character of the local area.
+Generally, taller buildings should be located towards the centre of application sites and not on the site boundary, particularly when abutting open countryside. - F. For new dwellings, the creation of variety and visual interest avoiding standard solutions, particularly at street level, through the use of a range of housing designs, provided that the overall development complements the character of the area. - G. On residential sites of more than 20 dwellings developers are encouraged to provide at least 10% of all dwellings to meet the space and accessibility requirements of building regulations Part M4(3), Category 3 suitable for people with disabilities and reduced mobility. - H. To design layouts of safe and secure dwellings that meet the requirements of 'Secure by Design' and minimise the likelihood and fear of crime. - I. Proposals for gated developments will be resisted. - J. To ensure that areas requiring service and maintenance including watercourses are accessible at all times. - K. Demonstrates how the design mitigates and adapts to climate change.

-4.3.2 CHARACTER OF DEVELOPMENT (POLICY CRAN8)
+4.2.2 CHARACTER OF DEVELOPMENT (POLICY CRAN3)